 Insurance coverage and the costs of clinical trials differ by location and by study.
 In some programs, some of a person's expenses from participating in the clinical trial are reimbursed.
 In others, they are not.
 It is important to talk with the research team and your insurance company first to learn if and how your child's treatment in a clinical trial will be covered.
 Learn more about health insurance coverage of clinical trials.

 Sometimes people have concerns that, in a clinical trial, their child may receive no treatment by being given a placebo or a “sugar pill.”
 You and your child will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.

 It is important that the patient, especially adolescents, participate in the discussion and decision-making process surrounding clinical trials, depending on their level of understanding and their desire to participate.
 Young adults over the age of 18 are adults and need to be the primary decision maker.
 They will be asked to sign a form indicating "informed consent" has taken place.
 The concept of informed consent is described more below.

 Patient safety and informed consent

-List all of the risks of the new treatment, which may or may not be different than the risks of the standard treatment
+List all of the risks of the new treatment, which may or may not be different from the risks of the standard treatment.